 Florida is one of the most expensive states for homeowners insurance because of its catastrophe risk.
 Between hurricanes, floods, and sinkholes, homeowners face life-changing risks that their insurance must address.
 These severe risks have been driving insurance prices higher each year.

 Fortunately, some companies are working hard to keep prices affordable.
-Kin and Bankers are very competitive.
-Our average premium for a $300,000 newly built home is $2,083 a year; Bankers' is $2,088.
+Our average premium for a $300,000 newly built home is $1,354 a year.
+Bankers' is $1,678, about 24 percent more.
 You may qualify for even more discounts from Kin depending on your home's wind resilience, safety features, and more.

 Average Annual Premium Comparison